jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

 This is demonstrated in the ["graphene_nh2.lt"](functionalized_nanotubes_NH2/moltemplate_files/graphene_nh2.lt) file located in [this example](functionalized_nanotubes_NH2).
 *(In that example, the charge of one of the carbon atoms in the "Graphene_NH2" object was modified.
-Note that if you do this, then do not comment out "include system.in.charges" from all the "run.in\*" script files.)*
+If you use this strategy, do not comment out "include system.in.charges" from your "run.in\*" script files.)*

 This discussion only applies to molecules that use the OPLSAA force field *(i.e. molecules whose definition begins with "inherits OPLSAA")*.